jeebonAI/frontend/README.md

-# Jiboni Frontend
+# Jeebon Frontend

-A modern, secure, and platform-independent Personal Assistance and Communication Tool (PACT) built with Dioxus and Rust.
+A modern, secure, and platform-independent Personal AI Agent built with Dioxus and Rust.

 ## Features